 Oregon’s healthcare system helps people keep their health coverage during and after pregnancy through the Oregon Health Plan, including extended Medicaid coverage after childbirth.

-However, new risks are emerging.
-Federal budget actions tied to the One Big Beautiful Bill Act have disrupted Medicaid-related funding streams for Planned Parenthood and other providers through at least mid-2026, forcing the state to step in with emergency funding to preserve healthcare access for tens of thousands of patients.
+However, federal budget actions tied to the One Big Beautiful Bill Act have disrupted Medicaid-related funding streams for Planned Parenthood and other providers through at least mid-2026.
+This prompted the state to step in first with emergency funding until it was able to pass a longer-term funding mechanism in May.
+That bill, HB 4127, makes Oregon the first state in the country to establish a long-term contingency plan to replace Planned Parenthood Medicaid funding if future federal cuts become permanent.

 Beginning in 2026, Oregon expanded insurance coverage for perinatal services—including doula care, lactation support, and postpartum services—reducing cost barriers and increasing access to continuous care during and after pregnancy.
 Lawmakers later refined and expanded these provisions to clarify coverage requirements and support broader implementation of community-based care.